August 13: Today in Royal History

 August 13, 1910 – Birth of Said bin Taimur, Sultan of Oman in Muscat, Sultanate of Muscat and Oman, now the Sultanate of Oman

 In 1932, Said’s father, Taimur bin Feisal, abdicated.
-The new 21-year-old Sultan of Oman inherited a country that was heavily in debt to the United Kingdom and India.
+The new 21-year-old Sultan of Oman inherited a country heavily in debt to the United Kingdom and India.
 To break away from the United Kingdom (Oman had become a British protectorate in 1891) and maintain autonomy, Oman needed to regain economic independence.
 During his reign, Said maintained close oversight of Oman’s budget.
 Oil wealth would have allowed Said to modernize his country.
 However, his policies were extremely conservative and he opposed any modernization, therefore, Oman was isolated from the outside world.
-He did achieve Oman’s independence from the United Kingdom in 1951.
-In 1970, he was overthrown in a coup d’etat by his son Qaboos bin Said Al Said, Sultan of Oman.
+He achieved Oman’s independence from the United Kingdom in 1951.
+In 1970, Said was overthrown in a coup d’etat by his son Qaboos bin Said Al Said, Sultan of Oman.
 Said bin Taimur, former Sultan of Oman lived out the rest of his life in exile in the United Kingdom.

 Unofficial Royalty: Said bin Taimur, Sultan of Oman